 The pre-entry assessment test is a shortened version of the full GAPNTT.
 It includes general observation of the greyhound’s behaviour while waiting, when handled by the GAP team and when interacting with a small dog, and normally takes about 10 minutes.

 Any temperament test can only ever be an indication of the greyhound’s behaviour on a particular day.
 However, extending the observations and repeating the tests over several days allows the GAP team to develop a behaviour baseline for that greyhound.
-Similarly observing the behavior of the dog and different locations including at the pre-entry assessment locations, which are often at racing tracks and at the GAP in Seymour and Ballarat, assist the GAP team to understand how well the greyhound will adjust to a family environment.
+Similarly observing the behavior of the dog and different locations including at the pre-entry assessment locations, which are often at racing tracks and at the GAP in Seymour, assist the GAP team to understand how well the greyhound will adjust to a family environment.

 What can I do to prepare my greyhound for the pre-entry assessment?